 Can you keep a culinary secret?

-Guests have spent many a lunch on the Zambezi Queen debating on whether the crust has a hint of coconut and now we can finally confirm that yes, the crust IS made with coconut, 60 grams to be exact!
+Many lunch’s on the Zambezi Queen have been spent debating on whether the crust has just a hint of coconut, and now we can finally confirm that yes, the crust IS made with coconut, 60 grams to be exact!

 For those guests who’ve been too shy to grab that last piece of pie, here is the surprisingly simple recipe.
 It serves 12 people, or 12 pieces for one person.
 We’ll leave that up to you to decide…